hellogreg/rha11y-tools/README.md

 When run, the bookmarklet returns accessibility information three ways:

 - All identified images on the page are given an 8px outline.
-  - Blue outline = image passed accessibility checks.
+  - Blue outline = image passed accessibility checks
   - Orange ouline = image failed
   - No outline = image not identified
   - Background images are faded/hidden and not tested